ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab08.md

 # Learning objectives

-In this lab you will be introduced to the basics of electronics using a a credit-card sized computer called the Raspberry Pi (yummy!).
+In this lab you will be introduced to the basics of electronics using a a credit-card sized computer called the Raspberry Pi.
 You will build simple electronic circuits and write programs to control them.

 # Getting started